eddiedunnteaching/cit301/FinalProject.md

 If you are a Mac or Linux user skip to the next section.
 If you are Windows... continue on.

 You can certainly run Ansible on windows via python and pip.
 If you want to go that route fine.
 What I am about to show you uses cygwin.
 You might have used something similar to `cygwin` called `MinGW` .
 If you have ever used the `git bash` shell that comes with `git`.
 All very similar.

-Because it is also similar to the native Unix environment `ansible` originated and to keep everyone on the same page I have created a repo on github that has a `install.bat` file you can use to install a light, portable version of `cygwin` with `Ansible` already included.
+Because cygwin is also similar to the native Unix environment `ansible` originated and to keep everyone on the same page I have created a repo on github that has a `install.bat` file you can use to install a light, portable version of `cygwin` with `Ansible` already included.

 1. [install.bat](https://raw.githubusercontent.com/eddiedunnteaching/cygwin-noadmin/main/install.bat)
 2. [run_shell.bat](https://raw.githubusercontent.com/eddiedunnteaching/cygwin-noadmin/main/run_shell.bat)